AlexZhou876/music-editor/README.md

 - ability to undo last action
 - have text annotations, including title and credits at the beginning
 - separate piece into different voices, like layers in an image editing app

+## Bugs
+- notes in a measure do not change position when their measure changes position due to removal of other measures (fixed) (note: solution not most efficient, because all measures are counted while they don't all need to be.
+But this is low concern)
+- notes touching the very end of the composition do not stop playing and are still selected (fixed)
+- edit mode is still active in play mode (fixed)
+- notes can be extended past end of composition (fixed)
+- inappropriate error messages appear after closing or cancelling dialogs (fixed)
+- note immediately following note of the same pitch fails to sound correctly
+- saving and loading doesn't work properly (use tests to solve) MidiSynth is the class that handles sound.
+Only a single instance is currently used so it makes sense to make it Singleton to preserve this behaviour.

+## Phase 4: Task 2
+- I have chosen to implement a bidirectional association between model.Measure and model.Note.

+## Phase 4: Task 3
+- there was low cohesion in model.Composition because it had ui and graphics responsibilities as well as model responsibilities.
+It used to extend JPanel.
+This can be seen in previous commits.
+Fixed by separating ui responsibilities into a new class ui.CompositionPanel.
+-